SantaClaas/test-fastapi/README.md

 - Minify TailwindCSS output for production
 #### What is left out
 - Authentication and authorization
+    - Therefore there is also no persistence of the database between deploys

 ## 🏃 Getting Started
 ## Running the project